hfp/libxstream/documentation/libxstream_contrib.md

   obviously does — the code already says that.
 Document what it cannot say: why this way, what breaks otherwise, which assumption is being relied on.
 - Prefer no comment at all.
 Then prefer one line.
+- **Never stack consecutive single-line comments** as a substitute for a block.
+  Two or more `/* ... */` lines in a row are either one comment — make it one line, or a block if it earns the size — or they describe different subjects, and then the code each one describes belongs between them.
 - **Single-line comments by default.** A multi-line comment has to earn its
   size: it is reserved for what is absolutely necessary, i.e., a risk or a trap worth spelling out — typically something that has already been gotten wrong